United Israel Appeal: History

 United Israel Appeal was first established in 1925 as the United Palestine Appeal (UPA) to unify fundraising in America for a Jewish national homeland.
 Its constituents included Keren Hayesod, the fundraising organization for the Jewish Agency; Hadassah; Hebrew University; the Jewish National Fund and Mizrachi.
 United Palestine Appeal was dissolved in 1930 and reconstituted in 1936 by Keren Hayesod and the Jewish National Fund.
 In 1938, United Palestine Appeal entered into a partnership with the American Jewish Joint Distribution Committee (JDC) to found the United Jewish Appeal (UJA).

 United Israel Appeal has undergone many changes since its early days.
 In addition to the partnership begun in 1938, the most significant changes prior to 2000 came in 1971 as a result of the reconstitution of the Jewish Agency for Israel.
 After the Reconstitution Agreement, for the first time, American Jewish leaders from federations, as well as all the American Zionist organizations, served as members of the United Israel Appeal's board of directors.
 The American Zionist organizations had seats on the Jewish Agency Board through their membership in the World Zionist Organization.

 The Reconstitution Agreement led United Israel Appeal to name the Jewish Agency for Israel as its exclusive operating agent in Israel.

 In 1999, United Jewish Communities was created as a merger of United Israel Appeal, United Jewish Appeal, and the Council of Jewish Federations, into a single, national organization.
 After this merger, United Israel Appeal became a subsidiary of United Jewish Communities, which itself was later renamed the Jewish Federations of North America.

 Leadership

-Chairs have included Andy Groveman of Memphis, Cynthia D. Shapira of Pittsburgh, Richard N. Bernstein of Miami, Bruce A. Arbit of Milwaukee; Richard L. Wexler of Chicago, Jane Fisher Sherman of Detroit, Bennett L. Aaron of Philadelphia, and Shoshana S. Cardin of Baltimore.
+Chairs have included American billionaire and businessman Les Wexner, as well as Andy Groveman of Memphis, Cynthia D. Shapira of Pittsburgh, Richard N. Bernstein of Miami, Bruce A. Arbit of Milwaukee; Richard L. Wexler of Chicago, Jane Fisher Sherman of Detroit, Bennett L. Aaron of Philadelphia, and Shoshana S. Cardin of Baltimore.